ishtiaque-ahammad/ShotMAP/README.md

 </p>

 ## Features
-**Quality Control:** Performs quality filtering of raw reads using fastp.
+**Quality Control:** Performs quality filtering of raw reads using Fastp.

-**Assembly:** Assembles cleaned reads into contigs using megahit.
+**Assembly:** Assembles cleaned reads into contigs using MEGAHIT.

-**Metagenome-Assembled Genome (MAG) Assembly:** Identifies and assembles potential Metagenome-assembled genomes (MAGs) from the assembled contigs using metabat2.
+**Metagenome-Assembled Genome (MAG) Assembly:** Identifies and assembles potential Metagenome-assembled genomes (MAGs) from the assembled contigs using MetaBat2.

-**MAG Quality Analysis:** Assesses the quality and completeness of assembled MAGs using checkm.
+**MAG Quality Analysis:** Assesses the quality and completeness of assembled MAGs using CheckM.

-**Protein-coding Gene Prediction:** Identifies protein-coding genes within the assembled contigs using prodigal.
+**Protein-coding Gene Prediction:** Identifies protein-coding genes within the assembled contigs using Prodigal.

-**Antibiotic Resistance Gene Identification:** Screens for genes associated with antibiotic resistance within the contigs using abricate.
+**Antibiotic Resistance Gene Identification:** Screens for genes associated with antibiotic resistance within the contigs using ABRicate.

-**Carbohydrate-Active Enzyme Identification:** Identifies enzymes involved in carbohydrate metabolism using dbcan.
+**Carbohydrate-Active Enzyme Identification:** Identifies enzymes involved in carbohydrate metabolism using dbCAN3.

-**Metabolic Pathway Identification:** Predicts metabolic pathways based on the identified proteins using microbeannotator.
+**Metabolic Pathway Identification:** Predicts metabolic pathways based on the identified proteins using MicrobeAnnotator.

 ## Dependencies
 ShotMAP relies on several software tools and requires them to be installed.
 These tools include: